Pouakai Range tramping tracks

 The track begins at the end of Mangorei Road, New Plymouth.

 From the car parking area walk up the driveway, turning left at the water tank and heading into the bush.
-Often muddy in the lower reaches, the track climbs steadily to the 16 bunk Pouakai Hut.
+The track climbs steadily to the 16 bunk Pouakai Hut.
 Walk five minutes past the hut for great views down over Ahukawakawa Swamp.

 This is a good short day tramp, or you can stay over night at Pouakai Hut.